Lmauricio14/DL-Transformer-PollutantForecasting/README.md

 For this study, the following tools and database were used:

-- **Python** and its libraries; Python, Pandas, Matplotlib, Seaborn and TensorFlow/PyTorch for data processing and analysis.
+- **Python** and its libraries; Python, Pandas, Matplotlib, Seaborn, gluonts and TensorFlow/PyTorch for data processing and analysis.
 - **Forcasting model**: Transformer-based deep learning neural network.
 - **Data source**: Automatic Atmospheric Monitoring Network (RAMA) of Mexico City for the year 2022.
 - **Selected monitoring stations**: